skostousov/Interior-Ocean-Properties-Inference/README.md

 #### Log:
 - Model trained had pretty poor loss (~0.3 when normalized) and regions i was able to test on had MLD predicted way out of scope
 - Seems 1993 dataset has more variation in MLD which explains higher loss
+- After increasing region size, loss on 1993 dataset: 0.4, although it seems that now the dataset is too small as only two regions in test set